jorisdekaey/ARIMA1/README.md

 - AIC: Akaike Information Criterion
 - BIC: Bayes Information Criterion

-the result of a fint has the following functions
+the result of a fit has the following functions
 - plot_diagnostics():  analysis to show the forecast residuals behave like white noise
     - plot of forecast residuals over time to show there is no trend
     - histogram of forecast residuals with KDE-density and N(0,1)-density as reference